independenceee/demarket-backend/README.md

 -   You can retrieve the properties of the blockfrost or koios APIs to query the properties to retrieve the necessary information.
 -   The backend has features that make the frontend more flexible and easy to develop

-### 4. Here, we use some Block Frost and Koios APIs to query the resources needed for the project.

-Our Backend allows users to securely execute the following functions:

-- You can retrieve the properties of the blockfrost or koios APIs to query the properties to retrieve the necessary information.
-- The backend has features that make the frontend more flexible and easy to develop

 **Use Blockfrost and Koios APIs to query the resources needed for the project.**

 The API is used by us so that the assets can have enough information: